liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 server's environment on the left and then select the server.
 In the server's *Server Settings* tab, select *Unregister*.

-The next section shows you how to use environment tokens to activate Liferay EE instances with LCS.
+The next section shows you how to use environment tokens to connect Liferay EE instances with LCS.

 ## Using Environment Tokens [](id=using-environment-tokens)

-When a subscription type is assigned to an environment, that environment's token file lets Liferay instances connect to LCS and consume an activation key from that subscription.
-LCS Administrators and Environment Managers can generate and distribute this environment token file.
+An environment's token file connects Liferay instances to that environment in LCS.
+If the instance isn't activated and a subscription type is assigned to the environment, the instance activates by consuming an activation key from that subscription.

+LCS Administrators and Environment Managers can generate and distribute an environment's token file.
 It contains all the information the LCS client app needs to connect and activate the Liferay instance with the environment.
 This means that you don't need to enter this information manually whenever you want to set up a Liferay instance: simply use the environment token file.

 +$$$